 - All protocols for on-campus attendance are being strictly enforced.
 All students and employees are required to wear non-medical face masks and sign in using their CUE identification.
 Additionally, CUE identification must be carried at all times.
 Guests, including children and family members, are not permitted unless special permission has been granted by administration.
 The complete list of protocols is available here and your presence on campus implies an understanding and acceptance of each condition.

-- The upcoming winter semester will be predominately virtual, with limited exceptions for classes and programs that require in-person interaction and extensive experiential learning.
+- The winter semester will be predominately virtual, with limited exceptions for classes and programs that require in-person interaction and extensive experiential learning.
 The list of learning experiences that will be available on-campus this winter is available here.

 - Restrictions on our international programs remain in place.
 These restrictions apply to both our student exchange and study abroad programs.